Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Conclusion

 \section{Conclusion}

 We have presented a new approach to stellarator design which differs from the traditional approach of choosing a plasma shape for its MHD properties and then optimizing the coils to be consistent with the boundary.
 To assess a given plasma boundary, we evaluate metrics obtained from the current potential on a uniformly offset winding surface, namely the normal field error and current density.
-Derivatives of these objectives with respect to the Fourier series coefficients used to parameterize the plasma surface are computed with an adjoint method in order to reduce the number of linear solves required.
+While similar metrics have been included in fixed-boundary optimization with the ROSE code \citep{drevlak}, the derivatives of these metrics with respect to the plasma boundary have not previously been computed.
+To enable gradient-based optimization, we compute derivatives of these objectives with respect to the Fourier series coefficients used to parameterize the plasma surface.
+An adjoint method is used in order to reduce the number of linear solves required to evaluate the parameter derivatives.
 Moreover, we present a new parameterization of the plasma boundary which improves the convergence of the Fourier series by choosing a fixed poloidal angle to be an arclength angle on a uniformly offset surface.
-This choice furthermore eliminates the non-uniqueness of the poloidal angle that is present in the standard cylindrical representation and the related null space in the optimization of the boundary.
+This choice, furthermore, eliminates the non-uniqueness of the poloidal angle that is present in the standard cylindrical representation.
+If the plasma boundary encloses a star domain, the related null space in the optimization of the boundary can be eliminated.
+While spectral condensation is not novel for stellarator calculations, computing our proposed poloidal angle does not require nonlinear optimization as the Hirshman-Breslau method does \citep{Hirshman1998}.